volpino/cognitive.js/README.md

 cognitive.js
 ============

-A simple library to build cognitive test
+A simple library to build cognitive tests